designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 So it would seem that
 [spatio-temporal smearing](multiple-drafts-dennett-spatio-temporal.html)
 presents no particular problem for the (virtual) Cartesian Theatre.
-The next argument Dennett constructs against the Cartesian Theatre is based on another revealing phenomenon, the susceptibility of conscious content to _revision_ in the light of further input or processing.
-Dennett does a brilliant job of deconstructing the apparent oddity of these temporal tricks, showing how they arise as a consequence of narrative-building mechanisms in the brain.
+Dennett's next assault on the Cartesian Theatre is based on another revealing phenomenon, the susceptibility of conscious content to _revision_ in the light of further input or processing.
+Dennett does a brilliant job of deconstructing the apparent oddity of these temporal tricks, showing how they can only be made sense of by understanding phenomenal consciousness as an _ex post facto_ interpretation of reality, rather than something happening in real time.

-Dennett's empirical case is mainly based on the well-known [colour phi](https://en.wikipedia.org/wiki/Color_phi_phenomenon) experiment.
-The phi phenomenon the illusion of apparent motion, familiar to us as the basis for film and television, caused by viewing a series of still images in rapid succession.
+Dennett's argument is mainly based on the well-known [colour phi](https://en.wikipedia.org/wiki/Color_phi_phenomenon) experiment.
+The phi phenomenon is the illusion of apparent motion, familiar as the basis for film and television, caused by viewing a series of still images in rapid succession.
 A simple example is the apparent motion observed when a small spot of coloured light is flashed on a screen in one position, and then flashed again at a position translated slightly to the right, and so on at frequent intervals.
-If the time interval is small enough, then rather than seeing a number of successive flashes, the observer perceives the smooth movement of a single spot of light.
+If the time interval is small enough, then rather than seeing several successive flashes, the observer perceives the smooth movement of a single spot of light.

-Colour phi is a variant of the phi effect first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).
-Goodman wondered what would happen if the colour of the successive spots of light were to change half-way through, say from green to blue.
-Specifically, Goodman wondered how the observer would perceive the _temporal locus_ of the change, given the apparent continuity of the movement.
+Colour phi is a variant of the phi effect, and was first studied in response to a question posed by Nelson Goodman ([1978](#goodman78)).
+Goodman wondered what would happen from the point of view of the observer if the colour of the successive spots of light were to change half-way through, say from green to blue.
+Specifically, Goodman wondered how the observer would perceive the _spatio-temporal locus_ of the change, given the apparent continuity of the movement.

 Consider the figure on the left below, which shows the transition